jamesgli520/Work-Day-Scheduler/README.md

 The calendar has three color #d3d3d3, #ff6961 and #77dd77 that they represent the past, present and future time.<br>

-Enter event in the input textarea and click save will save the event.<br>
+Enter event in the input text area and click save that it will save the event.<br>

 The event will still there if the page is freshed.<br>